How to Prepare for a Survey

 A property survey is when a qualified and professional surveyor inspects the condition of a property to highlight any defects or structural damage.
 It allows buyers to determine whether the property is a good investment and so can be a nerve-wracking time for sellers.

-We understand how stressful it can be selling a property and that waiting for the surveyor can be rather daunting.
-But it doesn’t have to be, honestly!
+We understand how stressful it can be waiting for the surveyor and wondering what a surveyor looks for, but it doesn’t have to be, honestly!
 Here are a few useful tips to help you prepare for your chartered surveyor to survey your property and ensure a quick and smooth process.

 1. Understanding the Different Types of Home Survey

 As a seller, it can be helpful to prepare for a house survey by understanding the main house survey types, and how these are different from a mortgage valuation inspection.
 Each survey is different and can be used for a variety of property types.
 The three main surveys to explore are:

 - Valuation Report - This is not a survey.
 It’s vital when buying a property with the aid of a mortgage lender, but simply notes the general condition of a property, along with any obvious defects, to provide an accurate valuation.

 - Condition Report (level one) - This isn't necessary to you as this survey is usually for new build homes.

 - HomeBuyer Report (level two) - This is one of the most common types for modern conventional houses.
 The homebuyers survey detects visible or suspected defects like damp, rot and structural problems.
 The checklist includes many of the common concerns for home buyers.

 - Building Survey (level three) - This is the most detailed survey available.
 The building survey (sometimes called a full-structural survey) is more thorough in its scope and reporting.